clingclangclick/fkt/README.md

 ### Managed cluster

-A managed cluster resets the cluster directory when ran, EXCEPT if source is unmanaged, i.e. `<source>.Managed` is `false`.
-In this case, the unmanaged source path for the cluster
+A managed cluster resets the cluster directory when ran, EXCEPT if resource is unmanaged, i.e. `<reource>.Managed` is `false`.
+In this case, the unmanaged resource path for the cluster
 is:

 * Not removed
 * If a `kustomization.yaml` or `kustomization.yml` exists, the cluster `kustomization.yaml`
-  will include the unmanaged source.
+  will include the unmanaged resource.

-Managed source functionality is used to support FluxCD cluster bootstrap in a managed cluster.
+Managed resource functionality is used to support FluxCD cluster bootstrap in a managed cluster.

 ## Values